kcleal/dysgu/README.rst

 Long reads
 **********
-For long-read data, the `fetch` stage may be skipped and the `call` command can be run directly - `run` is sometimes faster (PacBio Sequal II reads mainly) but involves the creation of a large temp file::
+For long-read data, the `fetch` stage may be skipped and the `call` command can be run instead - `run` is sometimes faster (PacBio Sequal II reads mainly) but involves the creation of a large temp file::

     dysgu call --mode pacbio reference.fa samp1_temp input.bam > svs.vcf